Tools to ease the creation of snippets, syntax definitions, etc. for Sublime Text.

 for a short and a long entry, respectively.

-Commands to create a package and various resource files with standard templates.
+Commands to create (or open) a package and various resource files with standard templates.

 Checking for unknown settings keys.

 Hover popups for setting keys with a description and their default value.